ss7m/bread/GUIDE.md

 ## dict

 Dictionaries map strings to values.
+Dictionary literals are comma separated key-value pairs surrounded by a pair of curly braces, where the key is a string literal and the key and value are separated by a colon (not dissimilar to JSON).
-Syntax for dictionary literals is a WIP, currently a dictionary must be initialized with the `@dict` builtin.
+An empty dictionary may also be initialized with the `@dict` builtin.

 Dictionaries cannot be coerced into a number.
 When coerced into a string, a dictionary becomes the string `"dict"`.
 All dictionaries are truthy.